SSRIs and Their Use

 A Rise in SSRI Lawsuits

 In response to the studies mentioned above, many families have chosen to take action against the pharmaceutical company through civil litigation.
 There has been over 500 SSRI lawsuits over Zoloft, a popular SSRI anti-depressant, filed against Pfizer.
 These lawsuits claim that the SSRIs were the cause of birth defects in newborns and that Pfizer failed to warn consumers adequately about the birth defect risk when Zoloft is used during pregnancy.
 Other medications being investigated by lawyers for litigation include Celexa, Prozac, Lexapro, Paxil, and others.

 Filing a Georgia SSRI Lawsuit

-If you live in Georgia and you believe your child might have been affected by a birth defect caused by SSRIs, the Georgia Injury Attorney Group can help you.
+If you live in Georgia and you believe your child might have been affected by a birth defect caused by SSRIs, Attorney Group for Georgia can help you.
 We can answer questions or concerns you might have about SSRIs and the process of filing a lawsuit.
 In addition to providing you with a free case evaluation, we can also connect you with an affiliated attorney in Georgia who can help you seek the monetary damages you may be entitled to.